ethereum-node/merchantApi/README.md

 The Ownbit Platform will call the merchant's callback_url to notify the merchant that a payment state is changed. callback_url must be a POST interface.
 POST data is passed as the following:

+**Note: Deposit enough fee in your Ownbit Merchant Wallet.
+The Ownbit Platform will stop calling the notification as long as the fee balance becomes less than 0.**

 ```
 {
   "orderId":"order12345",